Hi-doki/Hi-doki/README.md

   <h2 align="center">About</h2>

-  Im a 17 year old that has been programming for many many many many many many many many years. ( nearly 6 :3 )
+  Im a 17 year old that has been programming for many many many many many many many many years. ( 6 years now )

   I code in many different languages, my main language is C# though the other languages I code in is Javascript/Typescript, Java, C++, C, Python.

   I also need a job so pls give me one 🙏🙏🙏

-  ##### BTW I do not upload most of my projects publicly :p
+  ##### BTW I do not upload most of my projects publicly :p (echo.nekos.ca for example)

 </div>